kailash-manasarovar/statement/docs/timeline/2022/september.md

 - The teacher is Adrian ..
 - One of my classmates is Samuel who has near perfect English
 - He is Domingo's student
-- He was studying singing in Javea but moved to do piano in Denia instead, it's not clear why
+- He was studying singing in Javea but moved to do piano in Dénia instead, it's not clear why
 - Elvira is also in this class.
 She is Domingo's student also

 ### Choir